 Roadman Hall (3600 Peters Ave): Co-ed residential dormitory that houses up to 250 students.
 Roadman Hall has a south wing and a north wing.
-The south wing is four floors, and the north wing is 3 floors.
-Roadman Hall also houses Morningside University's data center and computer services.
-It has a fire alarm system that is monitored by Midwest Alarm.
+The south wing has four floors, and the north wing has 3 floors.
+Roadman Hall also houses Morningside University's Information Technology Center.
+Roadman Hall has a fire alarm system that is monitored by Midwest Alarm.